Series / Essay 12

 For Writers: Style as Exploration

-Prompt: "Here are three paragraphs from my novel [paste text].
-Analyze my stylistic patterns: sentence rhythm, word choice, metaphorical tendencies.
-What makes my voice distinctive?"
+Prompt: "Analyze the stylistic patterns in these three paragraphs from my novel.
+Examine my sentence rhythm, word choice, and metaphorical tendencies.
+Explain the specific elements making my voice distinctive."

 For Scientists: Hypothesis as Rapid Testing

-Prompt: "I'm studying the correlation between urban green space and mental health outcomes.
-I have data showing a positive correlation, but I'm concerned about confounding variables.
-Generate ten plausible confounders I should control for in my analysis, ranked by likelihood of impact."
+Prompt: "I am studying the correlation between urban green space and mental health outcomes.
+I hold data showing a positive correlation, but I worry about confounding variables.
+Generate ten plausible confounders I should control for during analysis, ranked by likelihood of impact."

 Part VII: The Social Dimension—Discovery as Shared Experience